megasanjay/vue3-marquee/packages/vue3-marquee/README.md

 }
 ```

-You can then use the component in your template.
-A common use case is an image marquee for logos but you can also use it for scrolling text.
+You can then use the component in your template

 ```vue
 <template>